RoryChenXY/DataRepExp_public/README.md

 Data Repository Explorer, DataRepExp is an Open-Source R Shiny app developed to improve the findability, accessibility, interoperability, and reusability (FAIR) of research data hosted on a data repository.

-This software was inspired by the visualization tool developed by [Dementias Platform UK](https://www.dementiasplatform.uk/) using PowerBI.
+This application was inspired by the visualization tool developed by [Dementias Platform UK](https://www.dementiasplatform.uk/) using PowerBI.
 While it was developed for the [Dementias Platform Australia](https://www.dementiasplatform.com.au/), it can be adapted and utilised by other data repositories.